tushar-31093/Yolov5-Torch/README.md

 Pytorch implementation of Yolov5

 # Requirements
-pip install -r requirements.txt
+Unzip all the compressed folder in the default work directory pip install -r requirements.txt

 But a little headsup, if you're on windows kindly install pytorch and it's dependencies prior to running the above command.